Derivative Securities

 Trading venueRegulated exchangeOver-the-counter (OTC)

-StandardizationStandardized (exchange sets terms)Customizable (parties negotiate)
+StandardizationStandardized (exchange sets terms)Customizable (parties negotiate quantity, quality, delivery date, price)

 Counterparty riskMinimal (clearinghouse guarantee)Higher (no clearinghouse)